gbgplc/loqate-verify-helmcharts/README.md

 If one or both of the tests are unsuccessful, first check the Troubleshooting section below for information about the most likely error.

-If you can't find the error, check the logs for each pod
+If you can't find the error, check the logs for each pod [How to check the logs](#how-to-check-the-logs)

 Once you've successfully tested your quick start install, you can move onto the next section to further tailor your installation.